resistance-protocol/litepaper/README.md

 line representing the RSX price.
 While the bond discount remains static the absolute discount in DAI terms reduces linearly along the RSX price up to boundaries of PF and PC.
-The economical model shows that discounts never yield below PF and above PC.
-Further we can see how volume per time unit scales linearly along the RSX price curve as well on the x-axis.
+The economical model shows that discounts never yield below PF nor above PC.
+Further we can see how volume per time unit scales linearly along the RSX price curve on the x-axis.
 Bond volume reduces to 0% per time unit towards PF and increases to 100% per time unit towards PC, all the while respecting boundaries of PF and PC each.

 ![Bond Discounts / Bond Volume](./img/bond_discounts_bond_volume.png)